d-nabokov/GoFetch/README.md

-# GoFetch
+# GoFetch with improved DF-oracle
-This repository is the open-source code for our USENIX Security 2024 paper: *GoFetch: Breaking Constant-Time Cryptographic Implementations Using Data Memory-Dependent Prefetchers*.
+This repository is the open-source code for the modified GoFetch attack described in the 2025 paper: Unlocking the True Potential of Decryption Failure Oracles: A Hybrid Adaptive-LDPC Attack on ML-KEM Using Imperfect Oracles

-Please check our [website](https://gofetch.fail/) for more information.
+The following description copies the original repository.

 ## Introduction
 GoFetch is a microarchitectural side-channel attack that can extract secret keys from constant-time cryptographic implementations via data memory-dependent prefetchers (DMPs).